opn-ooo/opn-th-server-side-challenge/README.md

 #### Notes
 - You will submit with language you are requested to do so.

-#### Requirements
-- As a store owner, I'd like to save customer information, so I can track age, gender and location for analysis purpose.
-- As a store owner, I'd like to have a list of products, so my customers can browse and discover my collections.
-  - Each product can be listed in categories.
-  - Each product has different and multiple variation which can be color, size or anything.
-- As a store owner, I would like my customers to be able to add items to cart, so they can process to check out.

-#### Notes
-- Your design can be detailed as much as you want.
-- Any format of the design are acceptable, example: TXT, MD, SQL, JSON or any visual diagram as long as you can explain.

 ## 4. Solution Architecture
 Design microservices architecture for MVP Instagram-like mobile application which supports bellowing features.